bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 which are encapsulated in a `KillState` held by the `lucet_runtime::Instance` it terminates:
 * `execution_domain`, a `Domain` that describes the kind of execution that is currently happening in the `Instance`.
-This is kept in a `Mutex` since in many cases it will need to be accessed either by a `KillSwitch` or `KillState`, and for the duration either are considering the domain, it must block other users.
+  -  This is kept in a `Mutex` since in many cases it will need to be accessed either by a `KillSwitch` or `KillState`, and for the duration either are considering the domain, it must block other users.
 * `terminable`, an `AtomicBool` that indicates if the `Instance` may stop executing.
+  - `terminable` is in some ways a subset of the information expressed by `Domain`.
+Even so, it is necessary for a correct implementation when signal handlers are involved, because it is extremely inadvisable to take locks in a signal handler.
+While a `Mutex` is can be dangerous, we can share an `AtomicBool` in signal-safety-constrained code with impunity!
+See the section `Timeout while handling a guest fault` for more details on working under this constraint.

 The astute observer may notice that `Lucet` contains both an instance `Domain` and an instance `State`.
 These discuss different aspects of the instance's